callesg/stream-with-obs-to-reddit-rpan/README.md

 A script that creates a stream key for reddit rpan.
 To stream with OBS

 ## How to use
-On linux or mac start stream.command it will open your browser and ask you to authorize and then ask for a subredit and a stream title.
-After you can press "start stream" and a stream will be created and the stream key will be given you you.
+On linux or mac run stream.command it will open your browser and ask you to authorize with reddit, ask for a subredit and a stream title.
+After you do those things press "start stream" and a stream will be created and the stream key will be given you you.
+Copy the stream key in to OBS and start streaming.

+## OBS settings
+server: rtmp://ingest.redd.it/inbound
+broadcast_height: 854
+broadcast_width: 480